tu-delft-library/BSc_Research_Ethics_for_Personal_Data/book/closing_remarks.md

 - Understand that risks can arise when working with human research participants and personal data.

-- Explain why certain types of personal data carry increased risk.
+- Explain why certain types of personal data carry increased risk, including vulnerable subjects and special categories of personal data.

 - Explain how to prevent and mitigate risks related to collecting, processing, and storing personal data.

-- Recognize institutional policies for working with personal data.
+- Be familiar with institutional policies and procedures for working with personal data.

+Please contact Data Literacy Project leader Paige Folsom with additional questions or to suggest edits and revisions: p.m.folsom@tudelft.nl